Insights

 Esperia The pride of being golden pillars of kosen rufu

 Dedicated to the men of the Soka family.
-Japan's ginkgo trees come from China.
-In the Japanese language they are also designated by some Chinese characters that literally mean "grandfather-grandchild tree," because if someone plants a ginkgo now, the fruit will be harvested by grandchildren.
-I read this explanation a long time ago and still cherish the memory of it.
-It seems to me that this name means, "I do not live for myself, but for the sake of the generations that will come after me.
-I will gather all my life force and accomplish great things!"
-When I look at a tall ginkgo tree, my thoughts go to the people of previous generations who planted it and cared for it.
+Ginkgo trees in Japan originated in China.
+In Japanese, they are also designated by certain Chinese characters that literally mean “grandfather-grandson tree,” because if someone plants a ginkgo now, their grandchildren will harvest its fruits.
+I read this explanation a long time ago and still remember it.
+It seems to me that this name means: “I do not live for myself, but for the good of the generations that will come after me.
+I will gather all my vital strength and achieve great things!”
+When I look at a tall ginkgo tree, my thoughts go to the people of previous generations who planted and cared for it.

 €13,00